mattpolzin/JSONAPI/README.md

 ### `EntityDescription`

-An `EntityDescription` is the `JSONAPI` framework's specification for what the JSON API spec calls a *Resource Objects*.
+An `EntityDescription` is the `JSONAPI` framework's specification for what the JSON API spec calls a *Resource Object*.
 You might create the following `EntityDescription` to represent a person in a network of friends:

 ```
 enum PersonDescription: IdentifiedEntityDescription {